Steveorevo/node-red-contrib-actionflows/README.md

 exists.
 In the screenshot above we have two examples:

 **An example of an `action` node calling a flow segment defined outside the subflow.**
   1a) The subflow is defined on the tab with the name "acme", it is invoked with an injector supplying the string "Hello".
   1b) The injector activates the subflow's `action` node named "action".
   1c) The flow segment outside the subflow is found by the name `acme.action` because the `action in` node's name starts with the subflow name and the `action` node's name within it "action".

-The flow segment contains a change node that alters the "Hello string" and changes it to "Hi".
+The flow segment contains a change node that alters the "Hello" and changes it to "Hi".

 **An example of a flow segment defined inside a subflow and accessed from outside.**
   2a) The `action` node named "acme.sample in" finds the defined flow segment inside the subflow named "acme".
   2b) Within the "acme" subflow is the `action in` node named "sample".

 The flow segment has a change node that changes the injector's "Hello" string to "Good bye".